Supermodels Who Met Tragic Fates

 L'Wren Scott

-She started out as a model in Paris, working with the likes of Karl Lagerfield, Thierry Mugler, and Jean-Paul Goude, and became famous in the fashion industry for her "42 inch legs."
+L'Wren Scott started out as a model in Paris, working with the likes of Karl Lagerfeld, Thierry Mugler, and Jean-Paul Goude.
+She became famous in the fashion industry for her 42-inch legs.
 Nevertheless, at the time of her death, L'Wren Scott was primarily known as a fashion designer.
-She was also the longtime partner of Rolling Stones frontsman Mick Jagger, and appeared to have a life full of stability, close friends, and success.
+She was also the longtime partner of Rolling Stones frontman Mick Jagger and appeared to have a life full of stability, close friends, and success.
 At least on the surface.

-Scott hung herself in her home on March 17, 2014.
-To many of her friends, her death was a complete shock, and totally unexpected.
+Scott hanged herself in her home on March 17, 2014.
+To many of her friends, her death was a complete shock.
 Few people had sensed the depth of her suffering, though a group of her closest confidantes were concerned that she had been unusually despondent.
-Though she had recently suffered through some medical problems, they didn't appear to be terribly serious.
+Though she had suffered through some medical problems shortly before her death, they didn't appear to be terribly serious.
 All of which proves that red flags, sadly, don't always go up.